Liverpool’s 10 worst transfers of all time

 This is definitely a case of a move just simply not working out for a player.

-Iago Aspas has proved before and after his move to Liverpool that he is indeed a very good player – he has scored 152 goals in 346 games for Celta – but he was unable to adapt to the Premier League during his time with the Reds.
+Iago Aspas has proved before and after his move to Liverpool that he is indeed a very good player – he is a legend at Celta – but he was unable to adapt to the Premier League during his time with the Reds.

 The Reds had a cracking team at that time in 2013 and came close to winning the league, with Aspas usually playing second fiddle to Luis Suarez and Daniel Sturridge for the forward spots.